What are the tax implications of buying an investment?

 Bought Rental Property

-As a landlord you will have income and expenses.
-Rental income includes payments made by an occupant for the use of property, payments to cancel a lease, advance rent, and any security deposit used as a final payment of rent.
-Some of your expenses, such as rent lost due to a vacancy, are not deductible.
-Improvements made to the property must be depreciated over a prescribed number of years and cannot be deducted all at once.
+As a landlord, you will have income and expenses.
+Rental income includes payments made by a tenant for the use of property, payments to cancel a lease, advance rent, and any non-refundable security deposit used as a final payment of rent.
+Expenses such as cleaning, legal fees, management company fees, repairs, and advertising are deductible.
+The cost of the home and improvements made to the property may be claimed the year done as long as they meet certain requirements, otherwise you must deduct a pre-determined percentage of the cost each year (depreciation).

 If your Form 1099-INT or Form 1099-DIV shows you paid foreign taxes, you may be eligible to claim either a credit or an itemized deduction for these taxes.
 Generally, the foreign tax credit results in a greater tax savings than deducting the foreign taxes as an itemized deduction.